graphile/crystal/postgraphile/website/postgraphile/crud-mutations.md

 You might do this if you prefer to define all of your mutations yourself (e.g. with [custom mutations](./custom-mutations/)).

-It's a common misconception for people unfamiliar with PostGraphile that it's main feature is the CRUD mutations.
+It's a common misconception for people unfamiliar with PostGraphile that its main feature is the CRUD mutations.
 In actuality, a very significant portion of users (including the maintainer) hardly ever use the CRUD mutations.
 PostGraphile encourages you to write the best GraphQL API that you can, so